Businesses — and their owners and executives — may need to adjust their tax strategies

 Fringe benefits.
 Certain fringe benefits aren’t included in employee income, yet the employer can still deduct the portion, if any, that it pays and typically also avoid payroll taxes.
 Examples are employee discounts, group term-life insurance (up to $50,000 per person) and health insurance.

-You might even be penalized for not offering health insurance.
+Warning: You might be be penalized for not offering health insurance.
 The play-or-pay provision of the Affordable Care Act (ACA) can in some cases impose a penalty on “large” employers if they don’t offer full-time employees “minimum essential coverage” or if the coverage offered is “unaffordable” or doesn’t provide “minimum value.”

 The IRS has issued detailed guidance on what these terms mean and how employers can determine whether they’re a “large” employer and, if so, whether they’re offering sufficient coverage to avoid the risk of penalties.

-Tax credits can reduce tax liability dollar for dollar, making them particularly
+Tax credits can reduce tax liability dollar for dollar, making them particularly beneficial:

 Research credit.
 The research credit (often called the “research and development” credit) gives businesses an incentive to step up their investments in research.